damnhandy/maven-publish-issue/README.md

 * An instance of [Artifactory OSS](https://www.jfrog.com/open-source/) for our Maven repository
 * An instance of [Gitbucket](https://github.com/gitbucket/gitbucket) for the git repo manager
 * A user named [John Yaya](http://www.imdb.com/character/ch0113163/) who has a username of `jyaya` and a password of `password`
-* A conatiner with Maven and Git which also mounts a sample Maven project to demo the issue.
+* A container with Maven and Git which also mounts a sample Maven project to demo the issue.

 ## Running the environment

 To run everything together,  you will need [Docker Compose](https://docs.docker.com/compose/) installed.
-To execute the environent, run:
+To execute the environment, run:

 	docker-compose run workspace /bin/bash